 - If swelling occurs after you exercise, use the ice therapy method to the site.

 You may need to use pain medicine at home.
 Do not drive if taking narcotic pain medicine.
 If needed, take it as prescribed.
 The pain medicine can cause you to be unsteady on your feet.
-To prevent falls, use caution when getting up too quickly after eating, lying down, resting, or using the toilet.

 Some patients find pain relief from methods other than pain medicine.